 Our office places a high value on diversity of experiences and perspectives and encourages applications from all qualified men and women from all ethnic and racial backgrounds, gender identities, sexual orientations, veterans, LGBT individuals, and persons with disabilities.

-Assistant United States Attorneys in the Southern District of Iowa handle a wide variety of complex cases, including drug trafficking and money laundering crimes, terrorism-related offenses, firearms and other violent crime offenses (including under the Department’s Project Safe Neighborhoods and Project Safe Childhood initiatives), cyber-crimes, environmental crimes, and a variety of financial fraud and white-collar offenses.
-This vacancy is for one position in the Criminal Division in the Davenport branch office.
+Assistant United States Attorneys in the Southern District of Iowa handle a wide variety of complex cases, including drug trafficking and money laundering crimes, terrorism-related offenses, firearms and other violent crime offenses (including under the Department’s Project Safe Neighborhoods and Project Safe Childhood initiatives), cyber-crimes, civil rights, environmental crimes, immigration crimes and a variety of financial fraud and white-collar offenses.

 Conditions of Employment:

 You must be a United States Citizen.

 Background Investigation, credit and tax checks, and drug test required.

 You must be registered for Selective Service, if applicable.

 J.D. degree and active member of the bar (any U.S. jurisdiction) required.

 Residency Requirements: Assistant United States Attorneys generally must reside in the district to which he or she is appointed or within 25 miles thereof.
 See 28 U.S.C.
 545 for district-specific information.